jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 **Power** is a rate of flow or transfer of energy, and is measured in quantity of energy per unit time.
 A **watt** is the SI unit, defined as joules per second.
 Lifting and dropping a liter bottle from a height of 1 meter once per second generates power at a rate of 5 watts.
 If this could be harnessed with a cable, pulley and alternator system (this is the basic principle behind gravity based storage), for example, it theoretically would be enough power to light up the lightbulb on my night table.[^2]

-[^2].  *What the hell is a gigawatt?*.
-1 billion watts, or approximately the power output from a large convential powerplant such as a nuclear, coal or natural gas plant.
-A double decker Airbus A380 has a mass of about half a million kilograms when full.
+[^2].  *What the hell is a gigawatt??*  It's 1 billion watts, about the power output from a large convential powerplant such as a nuclear, coal or natural gas plant.
+Comparing this to dropping bottles of water?
+A double decker Airbus A380 airplane has a mass of about half a million kilograms when full.
 200 of these super-jumbo jets together represents 100 million kilograms, and raising them all one meter off the ground gives them 100 MM kg x 10m/s^2 * 1 m = 1 billion joules (1 gigajoule) of gravitational potential energy.
 Dropping them to the ground over the course of 1 second converts that energy into kinetic energy at a rate of 1 GJ per second, a power rate of 1 gigawatt (GW).
-Figure out how to do that over and over again and you've got yourself a 1 gigawatt power plant.
+Do that over and over again and you've got yourself a 1 gigawatt power plant.
 Doing this with 242 planes gives you 1.21 gigawatts!

 Taking this relationship backwards, a joule is the amount of energy delivered from one watt of power for one second; in other words, a joule equals one "watt second."
 Since one hour is 3,600 seconds, a **watt hour** is 3,600 joules and the unit of consumption for residential electricity, a **kilowatt  hour (kWh)** is one thousand of those: 3,600,000 joules or 3.6 megajoules (MJ).